Sabbath in Christianity: Seventh-day sabbatarian churches

 The oldest Sabbatarian church in the Americas (Seventh Day Baptist) built in 1730, Newport, Rhode Island.

-Seventh-day Protestants regard Sabbath as a day of rest for all mankind and not Israel alone, based on Jesus's statement, "the Sabbath was made for man", and on early-church Sabbath meetings.
+Seventh-day Protestants regard Sabbath as a day of rest not just for Israel, but for all mankind.
+This belief is based on God resting on the seventh day of creation, the 4th Commandment given to Moses, Jesus's statement, "the Sabbath was made for man", affirmations of the Sabbath throughout the Bible, and on early-church Sabbath meetings.
 Additionally some Seventh-day Christians would argue any commandment given to "Israel" ought to be observed by Christians as, through faith in the Messiah of Israel, all Christians become members of the commonwealth of Israel and partake of the covenants God made with Israel, (see Ephesians 2:11-22).
 Seventh-day Sabbatarianism has been criticized as an effort to combine "Old Testament" laws, allegedly practiced in Judaism, with "Christianity", or to revive the Judaizers of the Epistles or the Ebionites.
-These criticisms assume a discontinuity between obedience as prescribed in the "Old Testament" and "Christianity", which is a concept, entirely foreign to biblical Christianity, according to the proponents of Seventhb-day Sabbatarianism.
+These criticisms assume a discontinuity between obedience as prescribed in the "Old Testament" and "Christianity", which is a concept, entirely foreign to biblical Christianity, according to the proponents of Seventh-day Sabbatarianism.

-Seventh-day Sabbatarians practice a seventh-day Sabbath observance, that is almost entirely distinct than Shabbat in Judaism.
+Seventh-day Sabbatarians practice a seventh-day Sabbath observance, that is almost entirely distinct from Shabbat in Judaism.
 While Rabbinic Halakah requires strict adherence to a plethora of minutiae detailed throughout Talmudic and Rabbinic texts, the Sabbath observance practiced by Sabbatarian Christians focuses on honoring and observing the day in accordance with the teachings of Jesus Christ, the Lord of the Sabbath.
 The beginning took place in London, where the follower of preacher John Traske (1586–1636), called Hamlet Jackson, self-taught Bible student, convinced Traske of the observance of the seventh day.
 Many followers adhered to Sabbath observance after Traske's writings and preaching, including his wife Dorothy Traske.